-The course begins with several days of rock climbing where students learn the basics of climbing technique, belaying and knot tying, while building trust with team members and confidence in themselves.
-During this section students are challenged physically on solid rock cliffs and push their mental strength on a free hanging rappel with stunning views of the surrounding granite domes.
+This course begins with several days of rock climbing where students will learn the basics of climbing technique, belaying and knot tying, while building trust with team members and confidence in themselves.
+During this section students are challenged physically on solid rock cliffs and push their mental strength on a free-hanging rappel with stunning views of the surrounding granite domes.

-Students backpack deeper into the heart of the Sierra Nevada range and eventually attempt to climb a technical alpine peak in the backcountry.
-This gives students the chance to practice their climbing skills in a more remote setting and be rewarded with 360-degree views of the surrounding peaks and alpine lakes.
+Students will backpack deeper into the heart of the Sierra Nevada range and eventually attempt to climb a technical alpine peak in the backcountry.
+This will give students the chance to practice their climbing skills in a more remote setting, rewarded with 360-degree views of the surrounding peaks and alpine lakes.

 Students may also have the opportunity to rappel off the summit of Dogtooth Peak, one of the highest peaks in the area with gorgeous views.
-The crew continues to backpack on and off the trail after this peak attempt, with the possibility of additional rock climbing toward the end of course.
+The crew will then continue to backpack on and off trail after this peak attempt, with the possibility of additional rock climbing toward the end of course.

-The Sierra Nevada wilderness offers fairly stable and beautiful weather.
+The Sierra Nevada offers fairly stable and beautiful weather.
 Spring can bring snow and cold temperatures.
-As summer advances, temperatures tend to become more moderate.
-Summer temperatures are in the 70s to 80s during the day and 30s to 50s in the evening.
-Our course area has some of the most famous, though often underutilized, alpine climbing and backpacking routes for participants to experience.
+As summer advances, temperatures tend to become more moderate; summer temperatures are in the 70s to 80s during the day and 30s to 50s in the evening.
+This course area allows participants to experience some of the most famous, though often underutilized, alpine climbing and backpacking routes.